MoVieDrive: Urban Scene Synthesis with Multi-Modal Multi-View Video Diffusion Transformer: Methodology

 where $E^c$ is a convolutional layer to modulate the embedding dimension to be the same as $x$.

-\subsection{Multi-Modal Multi-View Diffusion Transformer}
+\subsection{Multi-modal Multi-view Diffusion Transformer}

 Contemporary video diffusion models cannot be directly used for multi-view controllable urban scene generation.
 On the other hand, existing driving video diffusion models lack the ability to generate multi-modal data for holistic scene understanding.
-To resolve this problem, we devise a new multi-modal multi-view diffusion transformer model in this work.
+To resolve this problem, we devise a new multi-modal multi-view diffusion transformer model.
 Specifically, since a shared pre-trained 3D VAE $E^{vae}$ can be used to encode and decode videos of different modalities, we conjecture that \emph{different modalities share a common latent space} and only require certain components to capture modal-specific content in order to distinguish them.
 In light of this, we decompose the model learning process into modal-shared learning and modal-specific learning and construct a unified diffusion transformer model with modal-shared components and modal-specific components.